eyedeekay/si-i2p-plugin/README.md

 If it wasn't super, super obvious to everyone, it's really, really easy to tell the difference between this proxy and the default i2p/i2pd http proxies and I don't think there's anything I can do about that.

-I am currently attacking this proxy while using various browsers.
-It seems more complicated browsers are easier to attack.
-They might even do something ridiculous, like presume you're using a captive portal and attempt to direct you to a captive portal login assistance page.
-God captive portals are fucking stupid.
-Who knew?
-Seriously, stay off my clearly labeled sites.

 I am now fairly certain that it can't be forced to retrieve URL's outside the i2p network in properly configured browsers under normal circumstances.
 Remember